y95847frank/ADLxMLDS2017/hw1/README.md

 ```
 ---
 ### P.S.
+* The best model score will be slightly different because I choose a faster prediction method.
 * All the model store in `model/`.<br>
 * Best model need to wget first! (in hw1_best.sh script)